syncfusion-content/maui-docs/MAUI/Cartesian-Charts/Axis/Types.md

 ### Logarithmic range

-To customise the range of the log axis, you can use the [Minimum](), [Maximum]() and [Interval]() properties of [LogarithmicAxis]().
-By default, a nice range will be calculated automatically based on the provided data.
-The following code example demonstrates the range of customization of the axis.
+To customize the range of the log axis, you can use the [Minimum](), [Maximum]() and [Interval]() properties of the [LogarithmicAxis]().
+By default, an excellent range will be calculated automatically based on the provided data.
+The following code example demonstrates the range customization of the axis.

 {% tabs %}